Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ## Specifying to Support only Specific Complication Providers

 Watch Face can support the specific complication provider by using `allowed_list`.
-In This case, watchface supports complications only in allowed complication list:
+In This case, watch face supports complications only in allowed complication list:

 ```cpp
 {